 Additional risky or concerning behaviors that employees engage in when it comes to BYOD—or even on company-owned devices that employees keep with them 24/7— include:

 - Visiting questionable websites; at least in terms of company policy

 - Using the company’s networks in improper contexts

 Creating a secure BYOD policy for your company is about protecting vital business data and, at the same time– taking precautions that make it possible to give employees the freedom to use their personal devices in the workplace, for work-related purposes.

-That’s what the 10 tips above show: it is possible to create a comprehensive BYOD policy your employees will appreciate and protect valuable business data and assets.
+This guide shows that it is possible to create a comprehensive BYOD policy your employees will appreciate and protect valuable business data and assets.